RvN-R/milestone-3-missingpiece/TESTING.md

 * Reduce screen size to verify that the icon's size is responsive.
 * Also confirm the footer itself is responsive by decreasing and increasing screen sizes.

+## Further Testing
+* Viewed this website on various devices including iPhone 11, iPad Pro, Microsoft Surface, iMac Pro, Dell Latitude 5410 and Sony Xperia Andriod Phone.
+One CSS issue reported on OS devices.
+I have made reference to in Known Bugs section of this document.
+* Completed the manual testing steps mentioned above on various browsers, including Safari, Edge, Chrome and Firefox with no issues flagged.
+* Sent link of website to family and friends for them to check over the site.
+It was reported that the images within the header were slow to load.
+In addition those looking at it on OS iPhone experienced CSS issue referenced in Known Bugs section of this document.